khaytsus/gqrx-scan/README.md

 ### Bookmarks file

+If using the gqrxfile mode, the CSV file in $HOME/.config/gqrx/bookmarks.csv will be used.
+This is the file which GQRX uses for its built-in bookmarking system and contains the frequency, channel name, modulation, bandwidth, and optional tags.
+Note, bandwidth is not used by GQRX Scan at this time as the GQRX Remote command set does not support setting bandwidth currently.

-The CSV file that can be used for scanning pre-set channels is the same format as the gqrx-remote project (https://github.com/marmelo/gqrx-remote) uses, without any headers, with the columns being HZ,MODE,Name
+Otherwise, you may use the generic "file" mode which is a CSV file that can be used for scanning pre-set channels is the same format as the gqrx-remote project (https://github.com/marmelo/gqrx-remote) uses, without any headers, with the columns being HZ,MODE,Name

 The CSV file path is defined in the file and should be updated for where your file is located.